kucukaslan/website/content/tcp/demystifying_tcp_http.md

 ## Last words
-As a side benefit of working on IoT protocol, we had a chance to unbox some of the common communication protocols.
+As a side benefit of working on an IoT protocol, we had a chance to unbox some of the common communication protocols.
 We recognized the structure of HTTP requests, use of the Upgrade header for WebSockets,